Minduella/Cloud-Computing/README.md

 7. **Postman** - API testing and documentation tool.

 ## Project Description
 This project focuses on implementing cloud computing solutions using modern tools and technologies.
-It integrates Google Cloud services and Firebase for authentication backend system.
+It integrates Google Cloud services and Firebase for authentication backend system for machine learning model with mobile development side.

+## API